• Skip to primary navigation

 Cook on 400 for approximately 40 minutes and ensure the chicken has reached 165 degrees internally.
 Finish with a broil for 3-4 minutes.

-Let cool until desired temperature and serve.
-Enjoy!
+Let cool until desired temperature and enjoy your one pan chicken!

 Texas Trout